No to lowering the minimum age of criminal responsibility in the Philippines

 According to the Philippine National Police, children commit only 1.72% of total crimes in the Philippines.
 Most are petty crimes like theft, which is often linked to poverty.

 3. Lowering the minimum age of criminal responsibility will not stop syndicates from using children.

-It will encourage syndicates to use children younger than 12 years old.
+It will encourage syndicates to use children younger than 9 or 12 years old.

 4. The Juvenile Justice and Welfare Act of 2006 does not need to be amended.
 It needs to be fully implemented.